-Blizzard Conditions Possible As Massive Winter Storm Hits Northeast
+Blizzard Conditions Hit New England As Massive Winter Storm Travels North

 1 of 9

-A massive winter storm continues to travel up the East Coast, with heavy snow falling from New Jersey to Maine as road crews in Georgia are stilling cleaning up patches of ice.
+"The 21-year-old Boston Children's Hospital research student was out getting groceries but planned to spend a good part of the day playing in the snow."

+Meanwhile, NWS Boston advised residents, "We do not recommend going out and floating on icebergs; this is a very dangerous situation along the coastline with major flooding ongoing."

-The "bomb cyclone" that's bludgeoning New England is a powerful storm, bringing bitter cold and the chance of heavy snow.
-The National Weather Service warns of possible blizzard conditions, with the risk of damaging, hurricane-force winds.
+The "bomb cyclone" that's bludgeoning New England is a powerful storm, bringing bitter cold and heavy snow.

 NotesAn NOAA GOES satellite image shows the massive winter storm currently affecting New England.